Skip to content

 Frequently Asked Questions

-How much should I save for an emergency travel fund?
+How much to save for an emergency travel fund?

 There is no single universal figure, but a useful starting point is to think in terms of what a realistic emergency trip would actually cost — flights at short notice, a week of accommodation, ground transport, and time away from work.
 For many people that works out to roughly one to two months of typical living costs for a single person, and more for a family.
 Where loved ones live and what last-minute airfares from the nearest airport typically look like will shape the number considerably.
 This calculator can help work out a personalised target and a realistic timeline to reach it.